Equine Gastric Ulcer Syndrome (EGUS)

 Gastric ulcers are diagnosed by the use of a gastroscope.
 This is performed under sedation at our clinic using in our purpose made stocks using a 3M gastric endoscope.
 Patients should be starved for 12 hours prior to gastroscopy and water should be removed 4 hours beforehand.
 The gastroscope is passed through your horse's nose and down his oesophagus into his stomach.
 The oesophagus, stomach and proximal duodenum can all be visualised and thoroughly inspected to determine the presence of ulceration which is graded on a scale of 1 to 4.

-We prefer to carry out gastroscopy at the clinic; horse must be starved prior to the procedure in order to ensure the stomach is empty.
+We prefer to carry out gastroscopy at the clinic but we can do it on your yard; horse must be starved prior to the procedure in order to ensure the stomach is empty.

-Gastroguard is the only licensed product to treat EGUS.
-It contains omeprazole which is a proton pump inhibitor and helps to reduce the amount of acid produced by the glandular stomach.
+Omeprazole, a proton pump inhibitor, helps to reduce the amount of acid produced by the glandular stomach.
 Other drugs such as cimetidine and ranitidine (known as H2 receptor antagonists) can also help to reduce the volume of acid produced.
 Sucralfate is a gastric protectant and helps to line the stomach to prevent damage occuring.
 Management is a large factor in preventing the occurrence of gastric ulcers.
 Trying to reduce the amount of time your horse goes without eating will help to minimise acid build up.
 Increasing turnout and feeding ad lib hay in the stable whilst reducing the amount of hard feed will asssist with this.
 Feeding a small amount of hay or feed before riding may help to absorb the stomach acid and reduce the amount of acid splashing up the walls of the stomach while riding.